RenrenRihitoRayo/dpl/README.md

 Why use DPL?
 * You’re tired of languages judging you.
 * You believe standards are optional.
 You want full control and full responsibility.

-* You enjoy chaos, minimalism, and/or pain.
+* You enjoy chaos, minimalism, or pain.

 ## DPL's Core Ideals